 Overwhelmingly, when asked if there was anything they wish they had done differently with their blogs when starting out, these experts all expressed the opinion that they wished they had started earlier.

 You can plan something forever – but the only way to make something succeed is to try.
-So fire up that free blogspot or Wordpress account, and start getting words to screen.
+So read Jess’s article on how to set up a travel blog, get it running, and start getting words to screen.

 So you’ve written a few posts, you’ve shared some tweets and you have a facebook page.
 And your mum has e-mailed you to say how nice it all looks.
 Other than that, tumbleweed.